 Education Abroad and international experiences are an increasingly important piece of the college experience and considered favorably by prospective employers and graduate schools.
 Gaining an international experience is simple and fulfilling at WVU, and the team at Education Abroad can help make your dreams a reality.
 With hundreds of available programs to over 80 countries, there is a program that works for every major and budget.
 With trips ranging from one week, to an academic year there are countless opportunities to earn an international experience through an exchange program, faculty-led program or international service trips, all for WVU credit.

 Through Education Abroad, you can also work towards completing the Global Mountaineers Certificate Program, developing cross-cultural competencies and learning to articulate your international experience for the workforce of graduate education.

 Information Technology Services

-Deadlines/Important Dates: Some WVU systems have regularly scheduled maintenance periods during which you may not be able to access the system.
+Deadlines/Important Dates: Some WVU systems have regularly scheduled maintenance periods, typically on Sundays, during which you may be unable to connect.